illinois-data-curation/is477-sp25-group2/README.md

 - Shawna Ye: 0009-0001-4840-3883

 # Summary: [500-1000 words] Description of your project, motivation, research question(s), and any findings.
-Our project looks at two datasets: a 2022 cost of living across global cities dataset and economic, social, and environmental indicators from the World Bank.
+Our project looks at two datasets: a 2022 cost of living across global cities dataset and economic, social, demographic, and environmental indicators from the World Bank.
 By analyzing these datasets, we hope to discover where there's a relationship between cost of living metrics (food prices, housing costs, average salary, etc.) and social indicators in the US (school enrollment rates, infant mortality rates, poverty headcount, etc.).
 For example, if a country has a higher cost of living, are social indicators higher due to increased access to better services and infrastructure?
 We were motivated to research this topic due to personal curiosity and practicality.
 As young adults about to enter the workforce and manage our own living expenses, we have become more aware of how cost of living not only affects individual liestyles but also broader social outcomes